eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-04_reflections-of-prague-1-2-myeuropaplog-series.md

 - - -

-This page is synchronized from the post: [Reflections of Prague 1/2 - #myeuropaplog series](https://steemit.com/@deanliu/reflections-of-prague-1-2-myeuropaplog-series)
+This page is synchronized from the post: ['Reflections of Prague 1/2 - #myeuropaplog series'](https://steemit.com/@deanliu/reflections-of-prague-1-2-myeuropaplog-series)